Name of Toronto: Adoption of the name Toronto

-In 1834, the Legislative Council sought to incorporate the city, then still known as York.
+In 1834, the Legislative Council sought to incorporate the city, then still known as "York".
 By this time, it was already the largest city in Upper Canada, growing greatly in the late 1820s and early 1830s following the slow growth from its founding in the 1790s.
-The Council was petitioned to rename the city Toronto during its incorporation, and on March 1, 1834, debated the issue.
+The Council was petitioned to rename the city "Toronto" during its incorporation, and on March 1, 1834, debated the issue.
 In Debate on Name Toronto in Incorporation Act, March 1, 1834, records indicate various council members noting their support for or opposition to the measure.
 The most vocal opponents were John Willson, and Mr. Jarvis and Mr. Bidwell.
 Proponents were William Chisholm, William Bent Berczy, and Mr. Clark.
 The Speaker noted that "this city will be the only City of Toronto in the world", to cheers from council.

 The name was chosen in part to avoid the negative connotations that York had engendered in the city's residents, especially that of dirty Little York.
 Toronto was also considered more pleasing, as the speaker noted during the debate, "He hoped Honourable Members had the same taste for musical sounds as he had".
 Berczy noted that "it is the old, original name of the place, and the sound is in every respect much better".
 Some sources also indicate that the name Taronto and its variants was so common on maps, that it made sense to use this word.
 The City of Toronto was incorporated on March 6, 1834.

 Tkaronto

-The use of the name Tkaronto reemerged as an alternate name for the city in 2020.
+Tkaronto reemerged as an alternate name for the city in 2020.
 The reemergence was attributed to an "Indigenous awakening", that aimed to honour the city's Indigenous history and to decolonize the city's name.